Curriculum

 Jennifer McMullen

 Jennifer started teaching at CHS in 2012.
 Jennifer earned her BS in Zoology from Oregon State University, an MA in Teaching from Columbia College, and an MS in Chemical and Life Sciences from the University of Maryland.
 She is the head senior class moderator, co-moderator of SNHS, co-coach of the Blue Crab Bowl Team, and SciFi Club moderator.
-She teaches Anatomy and Physiology, Forensic Science, Chemistry, AP Environmental Science, and Environmental Science.
-Jennifer also enjoys assisting with campus ministry retreats and the annual APES oyster nursery field study.
-She and her husband, Josh love living at the Oceanfront with their three children, dog, and two cats.
-Jennifer also enjoys running, reading, learning new things, going to the beach, and sewing.

 Mrs. Anita Ridge received her B.A. in Biology education from Shepherd University in Shepherdstown, WV and her M.Ed. from Regent University.
 She also holds an Administration Certificate from the University of Scranton.
 Mrs. Ridge has 18 years of experience teaching in Chesapeake and Virginia Beach schools where she was awarded the Distinguished Educator award for Virginia Beach City Public Schools.